atabegruslan/Others/DB/db.md

 When copying code, rid the things that you don't need. eg joins, where conditions...

-## Do pull only the number of columns you need
+## Be selective for what columns and rows you retrieve

-Don't `SELECT *`, just take what you need.
+Regarding columns: Don't use `SELECT *`, just select what you need.

 ## Don’t double-dip